 Apple cider vinegar may have anti-viral properties.
 Since, warts are an infection caused by viruses in the human papillomavirus, or HPV, family, this explains why it may be helpful in removing these annoying bumps on our feet.
 Alternatively, you can soak a ball of cotton wool and use a band-aid to keep it in place over your wart.
 Leave this on overnight.
 With regular use, your wart should disappear over time.

 - Use a tub that can fit your feet comfortably

 - Fill it about two-thirds with warm water

 - Add 1 cup of apple cider vinegar

-- Before soaking your feet, wash them thoroughly with soap and water
+- Before soaking your feet, wash

 - Soak your feet for 30 minutes and then dry off.
 The scent of the vinegar will fade once your feet dry completely

 - Do not use this remedy if you have open wounds or bleeding cracks on your feet

 - Don’t use this soak too often as warm water can dry your skin out.
 Use this remedy sparingly for dry, cracked or sore feet.
 Do this nightly and moisturize your feet immediately.
 For best results, put on socks before going to bed

 - If you are diabetic, soaking your feet may increase the chances of infection.
 Consult your physician before trying out any foot-related home remedies